-- 32. (1) The functions of the Executive Committee of the Senate are set out in Charter approved Senate and Rules. - (2) The Executive Committee consists of - - (a) the Vice-Chancellor and Principal; - (b) the Pro Vice-Chancellor; - (c) the Deputy Vice-Chancellors; - (d) the Registrar, - (e) Executive Deans; - (f) four Senate members, elected by the Senate; and - (g) Executive Directors as determined by the Senate from time to time and reflected in the Charter approved by the Senate.
-Re-number alphabetically - (3) The Chairperson of the Senate is also the Chairperson of the Executive Committee. - (4) The Vice-Chancellor and Principal, Pro Vice-Chancellor, Deputy Vice-Chancellors, Executive Deans, Registrar and Executive Directors remain members of the Executive Committee by virtue of their office. - (5) The term of office of Senate representatives on the Executive Committee is three years and these Senate representatives are eligible for one additional term of office.
+- 32. (1) The functions of the Executive Committee of the Senate are set out in Charter approved Senate and Rules. - (2) The Executive Committee consists of - - (a) the Vice-Chancellor and Principal; - (b) the Deputy Vice-Chancellors; - (c) the Registrar; - (d) Executive Deans; - (e) four Senate members, elected by the Senate; and - (f) Executive Directors as determined by the Senate from time to time and reflected in the Charter approved by the Senate. - (3) The Chairperson of the Senate is also the Chairperson of the Executive Committee. - (4) The Vice-Chancellor and Principal, Deputy Vice-Chancellors, Executive Deans, Registrar and Executive Directors remain members of the Executive Committee by virtue of their office. - (5) The term of office of Senate representatives on the Executive Committee is three years and these Senate representatives are eligible for one additional term of office.